Axram/Roguelike/README.md

 # Roguelike

 This is a game project by me and ...
 The idea is a roguelike game with text commands and ascii graphics.
-The game is in develpompent.
+The game is in develpement.

 ### Features
-* no features, no bugs, yet
+* no features, only bugs.

 ### Todo